zoctarine/vibes/README.md

 Vibes are a set of small, often strange, sometimes-useful, and frequently confused apps and tools.
 They all share one thing in common:

-    They're made by collaborating with AI — not just as a tool, but as a co-developer.
+`They're made by collaborating with AI — not just as a tool, but as a co-developer.`

 This is a playground for exploring what it's like to:
-- generating ideas with AI
+- rapidly turn ideas into working prototypes
-- writing most (or all) of the code through AI guidance
+- writing most (or all?) of the code through AI guidance
-- only stepping in when AI can't solve it or goes in a wrong direction
+- have fun while coding

 # What's inside